|

 Scons ingredients on a white surface seen from above.

-In a large bowl, place gluten-free all-purpose flour, sugar, salt, and baking powder.
-Add cooled diced butter and rub with your fingerprint until crumb forms.
+Place gluten-free all-purpose flour, sugar, salt and baking powder in a large bowl.
+Add cooled diced butter and rub with your finger until crumbs form.

 In another bowl, mix the egg with the milk.
-Add to the butter mixture and mix.
+Add to the butter mixture and mix, but don’t overmix the dough!

 Let rest covered in the refrigerator for at least 1 hour.